 Selecting the best SEM settings

-The way a user chooses to set up the microscope is particularly important when considering CL experiments.
-The selection of the optimum operating parameters such as accelerating voltage and probe current is highly dependent on the sample(s) for analysis.
+How a user sets up the microscope is particularly important when considering CL experiments.
+The selection of the optimum operating parameters, such as accelerating voltage and probe current, is highly dependent on the sample(s) for analysis.

 The table below provides guidance for a range of specimens.
 To learn why and how to optimize these settings for your specimen(s), please refer to the optimization discussion in the Mapping, Spectroscopy, and Emission Pattern portions of the How To section.